 • Creatine monohydrate is still the king

-• Creatine has over 200 studies showing positive effect
+• Creatine has over 200 studies showing a positive performance effect

 • 20g for 5-7 days followed by 3-5g to maintain is a good strategy